camdelay16/project1_recipe_book/README.md

 # project1_wonders_of_wizarding_world

-Planning to create a HP search using the Potter DB API (https://potterdb.com/) This will have a search feature to look up information on characters, spells, and potions.
+Planning to create a HP search using the HP-API (https://hp-api.onrender.com/) to get Characters and Potter DB API (https://potterdb.com/) to get spells and potions.
+This will have a search feature to look up information on characters, spells, and potions.

 Information to be included: